-Whether it was Yellowstone, Arches, or The Statue of Liberty, I wanted to see all the U.S. national parks.
+Whether it was Yellowstone, Arches or The Statue of Liberty, I wanted to see all the U.S. national parks.
 Not just spend every year till 65 saying I wanted to do it.
-I’d experience them all when I turned 30—at an age that, according to the National Park Travelers Club, would just happen to make me the youngest person to ever visit all 400-plus units of the National Park System and the only person to see them all in a single trip.
+I’d experience them all when I turned 30 — an age that, according to the National Park Travelers Club, would make me the youngest person to ever visit all 400-plus units of the National Park System and the only person to see them all in a single trip.

 This month, on April 29, the 11th anniversary of my father’s passing and the day after National Park Week, I will hit the road on a 1,116-day road adventure to all the national parks—and a world record.

 “I am insane,” I say to myself even as I type this.
 “I really am crazy.”
 And yet, I can’t help but feel that’s all right.
 Maybe 30 is supposed to be a little crazy.

 Mikah Meyer Founder of Travel Beyond Convention